 • Capital town of Vathi

 • Agios Konstantinos

-• Heraion Sanctuary – Constructed in honour of the goddess Hera
+• Heraion Sanctuary – Constructed in honor of the goddess Hera

 • Tunnel of Eupalinus – Ancient Samos aqueduct built in the 6th century BC